chrscato/mrf-engine/README.md

 # MRF Extraction Tool

-A comprehensive tool for extracting provider and rate information from Machine Readable Files (MRF) with NPPES API integration and data cleaning capabilities.
+A high-performance tool for extracting provider and rate information from Machine Readable Files (MRF).
+Optimized for speed with performance improvements through efficient I/O and streaming processing.

 ## Quick Start